 The player may choose to play this Action card as a Lead, Chase, Draft or Break movement.
-Standard movement rules apply to this move.

 MOVEMENT RESTRICTIONS

 Riders may only use PS to move forward and sideways and are generally restricted from moving diagonally or backwards, unless specified by special text on the card.